fbedussi/reveal-js-editor/README.md

 - Older people (ourselve tomorrow)
 ::::
 ````
-to nest slides and get vertical slides ﾠthe inner slide markup must have 3 `:` instead of 4, e.g.:
+to nest slides and get vertical slides,ﾠthe inner slide markup must have 3 `:` instead of 4, e.g.:
 ````
 ::::slide
 :::slide